-Your doctor may recommend a factor VIII assay test to determine whether your body produces a healthy level of this particular coagulation factor.
-Your body needs factor VIII in order to form blood clots.
+Your doctor may recommend a factor VIII assay test to determine whether your body produces an appropriate level of this particular coagulation factor.
+Your body needs factor VIII to form blood clots.

 - abnormal or excessive bleeding